Dubai Expat Apartments: A Guide to Renting in 2024-25

 For Public Transport Fans:

-• Near Dubai Metro stations – e.g., Burj Khalifa/Dubai Mall, Dubai Internet City
+Near Dubai Metro stations – e.g., Burj Khalifa/Dubai Mall, Dubai Internet City

 Proximity to metro = shorter commutes, better rental value, and higher convenience.
+Additionally, being close to shops and other amenities can significantly enhance the living experience, especially for expats.

 Budget Beyond Rent: The True Cost of Renting in Dubai